-The Food & Nutrition Security Excellence Programme challenges teams of 1st and/or 2nd year Bachelor students to contribute to Food & Nutrition Security (FNS) by working on real-life cases of Dutch Embassies in Africa.
+The Food & Nutrition Security Excellence Programme challenges teams of Bachelor students to contribute to Food & Nutrition Security (FNS) by working on real-life cases of Dutch Embassies in Africa.

 Selected teams work for a period of three months on consultancy assignments and pitch their final ideas for the Embassies & Dutch FNS experts.

 There are a number of global challenges the world faces.
 The Sustainable Development Goals (SDGs) have been designed to address these challenges and to achieve a better and more sustainable future for all.
 The second SDG aims to end hunger, achieve food security and improved nutrition and promote sustainable agriculture.
-The Ministry of Foreign Affairs of the Netherlands contributes to reaching SDG2 by mobilizing knowledge and expertise from the Dutch Diamond: government, private sector, civil society and knowledge institutes.
+The Ministry of Foreign Affairs and the Ministry of Agriculture, Nature and Food Quality of the Netherlands contributes to reaching SDG2 by mobilizing knowledge and expertise from the Dutch Diamond: government, private sector, civil society and knowledge institutes.

 Embassies of the Kingdom of the Netherlands (EKNs) represent the Dutch government in other (host) countries.
-The Ministry of Foreign Affairs is responsible for these Embassies in around 150 countries.
 Through the EKNs, the Ministry of Foreign Affairs works on the relations between the Netherlands and the host countries, on politics, economics but also development cooperation.
 One of the main areas of the Netherlands development cooperation is closely linked to SDG2: food security and sustainable agriculture.